sruthibhavana/smart-ticket-classifier-using-Ollama/README.md

 }
 ```

----

 ### GET /logs

-Returns all stored tickets
+Returns all stored ticket logs

----

-## ▶️ Run Locally
+## Run Locally

 ```bash
 pip install -r requirements.txt uvicorn app:app --reload
 ```

----

-## 💡 Note
+## Conclusion

-This implementation uses Ollama.
-It can be extended to OpenAI API for higher accuracy.
+Used Ollama.
+It can be extended to use OpenAI API for improved accuracy and performance.